watatomo/tl/README.md

   - [ ] Chapter 1: The Shape of Fun
   - [ ] Chapter 2: My Innovation
   - [ ] Chapter 3: Even if Our Steps are Different
-  - [ ] Chapter 4: To Shine as You Are
+  - [ ] Chapter 4: To Shine as You are
   - [ ] Ending: Our Respective Paths

 #### Low Priority